cpsiff/SPAD-ICCP-Summer-School/part_2_active_SPADs/activity1.md

 # Activity 1: Recreate Transient Histograms
-Using the TMF8820 and the supplied objects, try to recreate histograms with the following characteristics.
-The provided images are just examples - just try to match the key features described in the text.
+Using the TMF8820 and anything at your disposal, try to recreate histograms with the following characteristics.
+The provided images are examples - just try to match the key features described in the text.
 An exact match is not necessary.
-It's recommended that you try to match pooled histograms, rather than one individual zone, as the wider FoV makes it easier.
+It's recommended that you try to match pooled histograms, rather than one individual zone, as the wider FoV makes it much easier.
 In the pooled histogram, the FoV is ~33 degrees, (60mm full frame equivalent).

 Run the visualization script to get started viewing histograms.
 The script doesn't have a capture function, but you can take a screenshot if you would like to save your histograms.
 ```bash